hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-The other way to do this would be to drag the file to the left panel of the Jupyter Lab and run the following commands to put the file to the "TenantStorage" through DataTap.
+The other way to do this would be to drag the file to the left panel of the local Jupyter Notebook cluster and run the following HDFS commands to put the file to the "TenantStorage" through DataTap.